Republicans are central in an effort to rescue Cornel West’s ballot hopes in Arizona - Local News 8

 Associated Press

 WASHINGTON (AP) — A group of lawyers with deep ties to the Republican Party is scrambling to rescue a bid to get independent presidential candidate Cornel West on Arizona’s presidential ballot.
+The Arizona Secretary of State’s office said Monday that West did not file the paperwork needed to get on the ballot before Saturday’s deadline.
+The work by the GOP attorneys appears to be part of a broader effort by conservative activists and Republican-aligned operatives across the country to push West’s candidacy.
 It’s one of the clearest examples yet of the GOP’s extensive involvement in furthering the left-wing academic’s long-shot bid.
-With the deadline to submit the needed paperwork to get on Arizona’s ballot looming, well-known Republican lawyers in the state and operatives working to get West on the ballot learned that two of their would-be electors were not interested in fulfilling the role.
-Their decisions led to a barrage of text messages and phone calls looking to keep their operation alive.